kontaktio/telegraf_archived/plugins/inputs/jti_openconfig_telemetry/README.md

   # tls_min_version = "TLS12"
   ## Use TLS but skip chain & host verification
   # insecure_skip_verify = false
-  ## x509 Certificate to use with TLS connection.
-If it is not provided, an insecure
-  ## channel will be opened with server
-  ssl_cert = "/etc/telegraf/cert.pem"

   ## Delay between retry attempts of failed RPC calls or streams.
 Defaults to 1000ms.
   ## Failed streams/calls will not be retried if 0 is provided